timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 ## ```2^7 = 128``` works for class A. The highest order bit is static, the remaining 7 (the N) of the byte are variable.

 ## Lets take a look at Class B from RFC 796, we know that the highest order 2 bits need to start with ```10``` and we have a total of 16 bits available for network section.
-The lowest possible first byte value should be ```10000000``` and the greatest value should be ```10111111```.
-I can tell just by looking that the lowest first byte value is 128 (only a single 1 at highest order bit) and the greatest value of the first byte should be 255 (255 - 64), because the 64 score is the only 0 in ```10111111```.
+The minimum first byte value should be ```10000000``` and the maximum value should be ```10111111```.
+I can tell just by looking that the minimum first byte value is 128 (only a single 1 at highest order bit) and the maximum value of the first byte should be 255 (255 - 64), because the 64 score is the only 0 in ```10111111```.
 That gives us 191.
 Lets scroll up and see if I'm correct.
-So we have 128.0.x.x for the lowest and 191.255.x.x for the highest in Class B. Lets do Class C... ```110``` is the static bit requirement, so ```11000000``` (128 + 64) is our lowest value and ```11011111``` (255 - 32) is the greatest value for the first byte.
-Lowest first byte value: 192, greatest first byte value: 223.
+So we have 128.0.x.x for the minimum value and 191.255.x.x for the maximum value in Class B. Lets do Class C... ```110``` is the static bit requirement, so ```11000000``` (128 + 64) is our minimum value and ```11011111``` (255 - 32) is the maximum value for the first byte.
+Minimum first byte value: 192, maximum first byte value: 223.
 Scrolling up to check our work...

 ## Class D. Deez Nutz.
 Ha.
 Got eem!
 Seriously tho, stop messing around, this is when we get into an important topic called Multicasting...
 Class D starts with the first 4 static bits ```1110```.
 The RFC for Multicast is RFC 3171 https://datatracker.ietf.org/doc/html/rfc3171 we can see that we have an expected range of 224.0.0.0 to 239.255.255.255, lets test this out...
-The lowest first byte value will be ```11100000``` (224) and the greatest first byte value will be ```11101111``` (239).
+The minimum first byte value will be ```11100000``` (224) and the maximum first byte value will be ```11101111``` (239).
 Sweet!
 So our calculations make sense, what the hell is Multicast?

 ## Multicast is kinda like a social media post...
 Your post is targetted at your connections or anyone following the post's hash tags, your audience sees it in their feed, if they engage with the post (utilize a service or protocol) its up to them.
 One sees a lot of multicast traffic in Wireshark, understanding it helps us "filter" out the noise.
 See what I did there?